Xetibo/ReSet-Doc/sections/Prelude.typ

 #subsubsection("Versioning")
 In order for dynamic libraries to be sharable, they need to be compatible with each program using the library.
-Depending on the system that loads the library, different tactics are used in order to load dynamic libraries.
+Depending on the system that loads the library, different tactics are used to load dynamic libraries.
 Under Linux, the loading behavior depends on the installation variant.
 System native installations will always share one instance of a specific library, there may not be any other version of this specific library.
 This approach ensures maximum